geshan/geshan.github.com/posts/2025-05-22-google-ai-studio-apps.md

 ## The goal

-Your goal is to build a Gen AI (LLM)- powered application that will take an image (of a popular place) and then give you back the Country, City, state, place, and the geolocation coordinates of that place.
-A creative use of this can be stalking and knowing where your friends went by using their Instagram photos.
-Other usages are up to you.
-This is more of a proof-of-concept fun project to demonstrate the power of LLM and Gen AI with Gemini 2.5 models.
+Your goal is to build a Gen AI (LLM)-powered application that will take an image (of a popular place) and then give you back the Country, City, state, place, and the geolocation coordinates of that place.
+A creative use of this can be knowing where your friends went by using their Instagram photos.
+Other use cases are up to you.
+This is more of a proof-of-concept fun project to demonstrate the power of LLMs and Gen AI with Gemini 2.5 models.

 ## Build an app with a prompt on Google AI Studio

-Go to [Google AI Studio](https://aistudio.google.com), then click on the `Build` link in left menu as shown below:
+Go to [Google AI Studio](https://aistudio.google.com), then click on the `Build` link in the left menu as shown below:

 <img class="center" src="/images/google-ai-studio-apps/02google-ai-studio-build.jpg" loading="lazy" title="Go to Google AI Studio and click on the Build link on the left menu" alt="Go to Google AI Studio and click on the Build link on the left menu">

-Then paste the following in the prompt text area;
+Then paste the following in the prompt text area:

 ```
 Build an app that can guess Geo location from a given image: